 By the time you’re done reading, you’ll know the current trends in text graphics and which projects used them well.
 Prepare to be wowed by the written word, and to capture some typographic inspirations for your own designs.

-Watch: Top Text Graphics Trends of 2018
+Watch: Top Text Graphics Trends

 Text Graphics in Video: Top Trends

 1. Definitions and applications

 To define text graphics, we should first define what typography is.
 To put it simply, it’s the appearance and rendering of the text in your video.
 It covers the size, arrangement and appearance of your letters.

 In video, text appears in a multitude of ways.
 It could be in film credits, lower-third graphics, or even as visual overlays of what your characters are texting.

 The best uses of text in video blend the important typography rules with live and motion graphics elements.
 This is the essence of what text graphics are.